patrick21081995/Keras-Model-How-to-build-a-neural-network-example-viscosity-predicition/README.md

-# Keras Model - How to build a neural network (example — viscosity predicition) (comments in portuguese)
+# Keras Model - How to build a neural network (example — viscosity predicition)

 How to build a Keras Model — Data analysis, Preprocessing data, Train/Test data, Neural network, Viscosity Prediction, Sensitivity analysis and "Simulation" mode.